 7. Tips for Effective Preparation

-1. Get Acquainted with the Test Format: Knowing the layout and timing of each section will assist you in managing your time wisely during the examination.
+1. Get Acquainted with the Test Format: Getting familiar with the format of each section and timing will help you plan your time effectively on test day.

 SAT Suite of Assessments